-The NC CASC’s (draft) five year Strategic Science Plan (2019-2024) is continually updated based on partner input.
+The NC CASC’s (draft) five year Strategic Science Plan (2023 - 2028) was generated based on the input of Advisory Committee members and other partners.
 It identifies four major ecosystems that will be the focus of our work, and six cross-cutting management issues that apply in all or most of these systems.

 This array of ecosystems and management issues presents a workload larger than the NC CASC alone can address.
 To ensure that NC CASC-funded work has maximum impact with resources available and leverages additional efforts, we support:

 - science projects that inform climate adaptation issues of high priority to federal, state, or tribal resource managers, with the potential for significant economic, social, or ecological consequences;